fledge-iot/fledge/docs/05_testing.rst

 First of all, we need to familiarize with the FogLAMP REST API.
 The API provides a set of methods used to monitor and administer the status of FogLAMP.
 Users and developers can also use the API to interact with external applications.

 This is a short list of the methods available to the administrators.
 A more detailed list will be available soon:
-- **ping** - provides the uptime of the FogLAMP Core microservice
+- **ping** provides the uptime of the FogLAMP Core microservice
-- **statistics** - provides a set of statistics of the FogLAMP platform, such as data collected, sent, purged, rejected etc.
+- **statistics** provides a set of statistics of the FogLAMP platform, such as data collected, sent, purged, rejected etc.
+- **asset** provides a list of asset that have readings buffered in FogLAMP.

 Useful Tools